See also the Finnish language version from MyData Global Github -repository.

 3.1 Admission of a Member

-Membership of the Association can be applied for by a natural person or legal entity who wishes to promote the purpose of the of the Association and commits to follow these bylaws.
+Membership of the Association can be applied for by a natural person or legal entity who wishes to promote the purpose of the Association and commits to follow these bylaws.

 The Board of the Association approves new members based on applications.
-Applications must be filed in the format currently approved by the Board.
+Applications must follow the submission format currently approved by the Board.

-Membership may not be transferred to another natural person or legal entity.
+Members may not transfer their membership to another natural person or legal entity.